A Photo Tour of Sanibel Island, Florida

 Driving to Sanibel is part of the fun.
-Coming down Tamiami Trail (US 41) turn off at McGregor Boulevard and cruise through splendid old homes including the homes of Thomas Edison and Henry Ford.
-The mainland road ends at the bridge and causeway that leads to Sanibel Island.
-The causeway itself offers great sunbathing and water play with a mile or so of manmade beaches on both sides.
+Coming down Tamiami Trail (US 41) turn off at Fort Myers's McGregor Boulevard and cruise through splendid old homes including the homes of Thomas Edison and Henry Ford.

-Driving on to the island we come quickly to Periwinkle Way and the small commercial area.
-Turning left we travel through beautiful residential homes built on canals.
-At this end of the island is Lighthouse Point and the lighthouse.
+Driving on to the island proper we come quickly to Periwinkle Way and the small commercial area.
+Turning south we circle back east through beautiful residential homes built on canals.
+At this end of the island is Lighthouse Point and the 120 year old Sanibel Lighthouse.
+You can't go inside, but it is larger than life on the outside.
+Photographers love to find new and appealing angles to show the world.

 The lighthouse was built in 1884 and is 102 feet high.
 Although it is still functional, it is not open to the public.
 Comparing this structure to other lighthouses I have seen, this one is a bit unusual in that it is built out of iron.
 Staring up at the room and Fresnel lens against the azure blue Florida sky, one can't help but wonder at the number of lives this imposing edifice has saved in the last 100+ years.